igwgames/nes-starter-kit/guide/section_1/faq.md

 In short, it means you tried to fit too much data/code into the area given.
 Check out the chapter titled "Understanding and adjusting the size of your game" in section 4.

+#### Why are the tools for flashing my NES cartridge not included in the tool zip?

+There are two reasons why these tools were excluded.
+The first one is that, simply, not everyone needs the same tools.
+This depends on which path you go with your game.
+As such, I did not want to include unnecessary tools and make the tool list harder to understand.

+The second is that playing games on hardware isn't a main focus of this project.
+The idea is to give you the tools to make your own game - past that point you can do whatever you want with it.